Kunio Shimizu: Life

 Shimizu Kunio grew up in Niigata Prefecture.
 His father was a policeman.
-As a student at Waseda University located in Tokyo Shimizu wrote The Signatory in 1958 as well as Tomorrow I’ll Put Flowers There in 1959.
+As a student at Waseda University located in Tokyo Shimizu wrote The Signatory in 1958 as well as Tomorrow I'll Put Flowers There in 1959.
 These plays were produced in the year 1960 by Seihai, a professional theatre company.

-After he finished studying at Waseda University Shimizu worked at Iwanami Film Productions, which is a Tokyo firm.
+After he finished studying at Waseda University Shimizu worked at Iwanami Productions, which is a Tokyo firm.
 There he wrote scenarios for documentaries as well as public relations films.
 In 1965 he went on to be an independent playwright and left the company.
 Somewhere around 1968 Yukio Ninagawa asked Shimizu to write a play for him to direct.
 At the time, Ninagawa was an actor for Seihai.
 Shimizu wrote Such a Serious Frivolity for Ninagawa to produce, however, even though Ninagawa wanted to produce the play the script got rejected.
 Due to this incident Ninagawa and some other people who worked with him left Seihai.
-They made a new company that was called the Modern People’s Theater.
+They made a new company that was called the Modern People's Theater.
 Around this time there was a lot of social disruption.
 Young people across Japan from what was called the New Left started political argumentative meetings.
 Therefore, Shimizu wrote some plays in order to bring up a sense of the view of the people whose political reform demands were not being met.
 Shimizu Kunio married Matsumoto Noriko who was an actress.
 Together they founded a group of entertainers called the Winter Tree Company (Mokutōsha).
-He also set up the Modern Man’s Theater (Gendaijin gekijō) along with Ninagawa.
+He also set up the Modern Man's Theater (Gendaijin gekijō) along with Ninagawa.